vadimv/server-components/README.md

 ### Navigation bar URL path

-In a Single Page Application, the current state can be mapped to the browser's navigation bar path using another parameter of the ``App`` class constructor.
+During a Single Page Application session, the current app state can be mapped to the browser's navigation bar path using another parameter of the ``App`` class constructor.

 ```java